 Senior Learning Manager, Secondary

 Amy is interested in innovative education methods and ways of expanding learning opportunities for children, and she enjoys drawing, painting, and visiting art galleries.

 Community Support and Experience Assistant

-Andrew leads Picademy in the USA.
-He loves connecting with educators, engaging youth in technology, and hiking around the San Francisco Bay Area.
+Andrew leads professional development programs and partnerships in North America.
+He loves hiking around the San Francisco Bay Area.